 This breed was initially used for herding and rounding up wild hogs.
 Over time, the Catahoula Leopard Dog became its official name.

-Several associations were formed to preserve and protect the breed, including the Louisiana Catahoula Cur Association, Catahoula Cur Breeders Association, American Catahoula Association, and the National Association of Louisiana Catahoulas.
+Several associations preserve and protect the breed, including the Louisiana Catahoula Cur Association, Catahoula Cur Breeders Association, American Catahoula Association, and the National Association of Louisiana Catahoulas.

 Since this breed doesn’t have long fur, it only requires occasional grooming.
 You can brush its hair to help control shedding and keep its coat looking shiny and clean.